Owen-Wang1234/Mapping_Earthquakes/README.md

 The legend function is moved to the Major Earthquakes function so that it stays at the bottom near the end of the logic file.

 ### More Base Layers
+Code is added at the tile layers section with lines inserted into the base layers object to include more map styles.
+Two more styles are added: The Outdoors style and the Dark style.
+A quick check verifies that the earthquake markers and the tectonic plate lines still stand out visibly in these additional two maps.